karnov/developer-training/16_ruby_rubocop/README.md

   Max: 100
 ```

-As we saw before, Rubocop can
+As we saw before, rubocop (`-a`) auto-corrections can save you a lot of time, styling your code.

+Say we want our `Hash` objects rendered in `table` style, we should add the below to `.rubocop.yml`

 ```
 Layout/AlignHash: